-Guideline Developers have established policies and standards to describe their framework for guideline development.
-Guideline Developers use our network to disseminate guideline information, engage guideline users, be more efficient, and find solutions to their own individual problems.
+Guideline Developers use our network to disseminate guideline information, engage Guideline Users, be more efficient, and find solutions to their own individual problems.
 The Alliance’s work is to explore opportunities where Guideline Developers can work together to harmonize and reduce variation.
-We create more opportunities to develop multi-society systematic reviews, produce multi-society recommendations, and produce multi-society implementation solutions.
+We can help create more opportunities to develop multi-society systematic reviews, produce multi-society recommendations, and produce multi-society implementation solutions.

 The AiCPG includes two main governing bodies – the Board of Directors and the Alliance Oversight Committee.
-There is no cost to participating Guideline Developers to have volunteers engaged in oversight.
-All work is done remotely.
+There is no cost to Guideline Developers to participate.

-Our Alliance Oversight Committee is responsible for Tactical, Operational, and Management Decision-Making.
-This Committee is comprised of 5-9 representatives from participating Guideline Developers.
-This Committee can create taskforces to address specific topics.
-The Chair, Taskforce will present their findings (including any recommendations) to The Alliance Oversight Committee.
-The work is accomplished by consensus and we vote by simple majority.
+The Alliance Oversight Committee is responsible for Tactical, Operational, and Management Decision-Making.
+The Committee is comprised of 5-9 representatives from participating Guideline Developers.
+This Committee can create taskforces to address specific topics pertaining to the on-going improvements to the Clearinghouse.

 We Offer A Connecting Healthcare Solution.
 The Alliance’s work is to meet Guideline Developer’s anticipated and unanticipated needs.
-We support our operations by offering cost-effective, fee-based services such as collecting peer review comments, public comments, relevant survey data, relevant evaluation data, among other data-related projects.
+We support our operations by offering cost-effective, fee-based services: peer review comments, public comments, relevant survey data, relevant evaluation data, among other data-related projects.
 We format data collection to comply with guideline development policies & procedures, grant reporting requirements to funders (implementation tools, etc.), and project requirements.
-We have strategic partnerships to improve guideline development operations and develop new implementation tools.
-We are prepared to work with Guideline Developers, the U.S. government, and stakeholders to support coordination of information and data collection in our public health infrastructure when we launch (e.g., infectious disease, opioid/drug abuse, chronic conditions, wellness, etc.).

 While we are planning to launch our new clinical practice guideline tool in the near future, we know you use guidelines every day.
 To help fill the gap between the closure of the National Guideline Clearinghouse and the launch of our tool, we’ve compiled a list of free medical guideline tools available today.
 These resources are ready for you to use now!